EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 Recognizing Dynamics – Building Resilience: What Companies Need to Know and Do Now

-On 24 June 2024, the 14th sanctions package further tightened the EU regulations VO (EU) No. 833/2014 ("Russia Regulation") and VO (EU) No. 269/2014.
+With the 14th sanctions package, on 24 June 2024, the EU Regulations VO (EU) No. 833/2014 ("Russia Embargo Regulation") and VO (EU) No. 269/2014 were further tightened.

 Particularly relevant:

-• Group-wide (export control) policies,
+• company-/group-wide (export control) guidelines,

 • training for subsidiaries,